LukaSlagter/Bayesian-Statistics-for-Astrophysics-2025/bayes25/index.rst

-Bayesian Statistics for Astrophysics 2024
+Bayesian Statistics for Astrophysics 2025
 =========================================

-This is the webpage of the course Bayesian Statistics for Astrophysics 2024.
-Here we will subsequently add more and more lecture material, and in particular the lecture notes that you will be working on in small groups.
+This is the webpage of the course Bayesian Statistics for Astrophysics 2025.

 .. toctree::
    :caption: Lecture Notes